Getting Universal Credit if you're sick or disabled

 You should also use the form to mention anything you'd need at a medical assessment.
 For example, if you need an interpreter, British Sign Language or Makaton signer, speech-to-text software or a deaf/blind manual, put this on the form.

-Contact your nearest Citizens Advice if you need help with the form.
-An adviser can help you fill it in and explain everything to you in person.
+You can talk to an adviser if you need help with the form.
+They can help you fill it in and explain everything to you in person.

 Sending medical evidence

 You can send medical evidence of your illness or disability with your UC50 form.
 Medical evidence can give the DWP a better idea of how your condition affects your ability to work.